fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-director.md

 Do not use this password in other systems or environments, especially not in a production system.
 We use this password to ensure a smooth installation process during the lecture and to eliminate potential sources of error.
 </aside>

 ## Icinga2 Director Backend

 ### Database configuration

-Sorry but true: you have to create a database and a database user for Icinga2 Director manually.
+Sorry but true: you have to create another database and a db_user for Icinga2 Director.

 First, log in to MariaDB shell with the following command: